pritikapaul246/test/README.md

 # test
-ginger is the best dog ever
+ginger is the best dog ever.
-he loves chicken
+he loves chicken.
-he is the cutest
+he is the cutest.